<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[News]]></category>

-<guid isPermaLink="false">https://cspen.com/?p=39424</guid>
+<guid isPermaLink="false">https://cspen.com/?p=39500</guid>

-<p>The post <a href="https://cspen.com/house-subcommittee-hearing-today-to-focus-on-the-constitutional-right-to-free-speech-in-higher-education/">House Subcommittee Hearing Today To Focus on The Constitutional Right to Free Speech In Higher Education</a> appeared first on <a href="https://cspen.com">Career Schools Private Education Network</a>.</p>
+<p>The post <a href="https://cspen.com/the-week-ends-with-a-regulatory-trifecta-for-the-department-of-education/">The Week Ends With A Regulatory TRIFECTA for the Department of Education</a> appeared first on <a href="https://cspen.com">Career Schools Private Education Network</a>.</p>

 ]]></description>